How to Create a Product Prototype for Startup in 2022

 Now comes the exciting part: putting the product idea into action.

 A variety of factors will influence how you construct your first proof of concept.
-You can get your “proof of concept” 3D printed if you have a simple product that you’ve already modeled in 3D software.
+You can get your “proof of concept” in 3D print if you have a simple product that has a model in 3D software.

 You’ll have to improvise more if you have a sophisticated product with a lot of mechanical or electronic pieces.

 Keep in mind that the proof of concept doesn’t have to be pretty or even look like the finished result.
 It simply must function.
-This early-stage model can even be made with simple home items.
+This early-stage model is possible with simple home items.